-The jurors who will decide the outcome of the intellectual-property trial between Apple Inc. (AAPL) and Samsung Electronics Co.
+The jurors who will decide the outcome of the intellectual-property trial between Apple Inc. (AAPL:US) and Samsung Electronics Co.
 (005930) must answer more than 600 questions simply to get to the end of their verdict form.

 The trial over smartphone and tablet patents, which concluded yesterday in federal court in San Jose, California, produced dozens of exhibits, 50 hours of argument and testimony over three weeks, and a multitude of calculations to arrive at estimated potential damages of billions of dollars.

 That was before U.S. District Judge Lucy Koh started reading 109 pages of instructions to guide the nine-member jury through the labyrinthine 20-page verdict form.
 The exercise, done yesterday before lawyers gave closing arguments, required more than two hours, including court-ordered “stand up” breaks to make sure everyone stayed alert.

 The verdict form is a “whopper,” Stanford Law School professor Mark Lemley said in an interview.
 Asking jurors to parse three different sets of legal rules for the claims at issue -- utility patents, design patents and trade dress, or how a product looks -- “will be particularly hard,” he said.

 “The jury needs to figure out what category to put each patent in, and then remember to apply some of the rules” contained in the judge’s instructions “to some of the patents, and other rules to other patents,” he said.

 The jury started deliberating today.
 Federal rules require that for either side to win, the jury verdict must be unanimous.